muryulia/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Solution.md

 ORDER BY
   calendar_year
   ```
-Data is added to a new temporary table using `SELECT INTO` statement.
+Data is added to a new table using `SELECT INTO` statement.
 The original table remains unchanged, change log will be added later.

 Here are the first 20 rows of the new table.
+<details><summary> Click to expand :arrow_down: </summary>

 | week_date                | week_number | month_number | calendar_year | region        | platform | segment | age_band     | demographic | customer_type | transactions | sales    | avg_transaction |
 | ------------------------ | ----------- | ------------ | ------------- | ------------- | -------- | ------- | ------------ | ----------- | ------------- | ------------ | -------- | --------------- |